 The following section provides further detail of the activities within the SRSP as well as additions and deductions to the Plan.
 Additions to the SRSP consist of participant and employer contributions, participant rollovers, interest income on outstanding participant loans, miscellaneous income and net investment income.
-Deductions to the Plan are the result of benefit payments to participants, administrative expenses, and participant investment advisory fees.
-Comparative financial schedules depict the changes between the years 2019 and 2018.
+Deductions from the Plan comprise benefit payments to participants, administrative expenses, and participant investment advisory fees.
+Comparative financial schedules depict the changes between the years 2020 and 2019.